Minnesota Creditor Remedies

 The starting point is disposable earnings, which Minnesota defines the way federal law does: gross pay minus the deductions an employer is required by law to make, such as federal and state income tax, Social Security, and Medicare.
 Voluntary deductions like retirement contributions or health-plan top-ups do not reduce the figure.
 Everything that follows is measured against this disposable number, not gross wages.

 Two columns, one clear pattern: Minnesota protects more pay than federal law at almost every income level.
-The federal Consumer Credit Protection Act caps ordinary garnishment at one-quarter of disposable earnings and exempts only weekly pay below thirty times the federal minimum wage.
-Minnesota lifts that protected floor to forty times its own, higher minimum wage and then phases the percentage up by band, so a low-wage Minnesota worker keeps substantially more of each paycheck than the federal default would allow.
+One correction to the way the federal column is usually drawn, since we see it stated as a flat quarter everywhere: 29 C.F.R.
+870.10(b) is itself a three-part test, not a single rate.
+Weekly disposable pay at or below thirty times the federal minimum wage is untouchable; between thirty and forty times, only the excess over thirty times can be taken; at forty times or more, the twenty-five percent ceiling applies.
+Our state-by-state guide carries the federal layer in full.
+Even read correctly, Minnesota is the more protective of the two: it lifts the protected floor to forty times its own, higher minimum wage and then phases the percentage up by band, so a low-wage Minnesota worker keeps substantially more of each paycheck than the federal default would allow.

 The Numbers, Worked Out